Here’s what you need to know about managing, collecting and filing sales tax.

-Forty-five U.S. states and Washington D.C. all have a sales tax.
-If you sell taxable products (which most products are), you’re required to collect sales tax from buyers in your home state and any other states where you have sales tax nexus.
+If you sell taxable products (which most products are), you’re required to collect sales tax from buyers.
+Some states also impose sales taxes on services.

-You’ll need a sales tax permit from your nexus state before collecting sales tax.
-Once you receive your permit, your state will assign you a sales tax filing frequency (generally monthly, quarterly, or annually) and sales tax filing due dates.
+You’ll need a sales tax permit from any state in which you have nexus before collecting sales tax.
+Once you receive that permit, the state assigns you a sales tax filing frequency (generally monthly, quarterly, or annually) and sales tax filing due dates.

-Before you collect sales tax from your customers, here are some specifics that can influence how you manage, collect, and file your sales tax return.
+Before you collect sales tax from your customers, here are some specifics that can influence how you manage, collect, and file sales tax returns.

 1. Sales tax is governed by the states

-There’s no such thing as a "federal" sales tax.
-Forty-five states (and D.C.) have a sales tax, while Alaska, New Hampshire, Delaware, Oregon, and Montana do not.
 Each state makes its own laws and rules when it comes to sales tax.
-While some laws are similar, each state has its own way of doing things, so don’t think that because you collect or file sales tax one way in one state that it will be the same in another state.
+While some laws are similar, each state has its own way of doing things, so don’t assume that because you collect or file sales tax one way in one state that it will be the same in another state.

 2. You only collect sales tax if you have nexus, or if that state says so